-When you think 1911…you think big .45 ACP.
+When you think 1911…you think of the big and slow .45 ACP.

 The .45 ACP incorporated a 230-grain bullet at about 850 feet per second in a semi-automatic platform and proved to be a very reliable and robust fighting handgun.

-Then we have the simple reliability of the 1911 in a very easy to shoot cartridge with a very good record as a defensive round.
+Then we have the awesome history, ergonomics, and trigger pull of the 1911 in a very easy to shoot cartridge with a great track record as a defensive round (using new hollowpoint technology).

 Best 9mm 1911s

 Let’s start off with something a little more diminutive…the Springfield EMP 9mm.

 Easy shooting with a 3-inch barrel since you still have the full steel weight of the 1911 platform.

 And another advantage of 9mm?
 More ammo!
 This tiny and concealable 1911 gives you nine rounds.

 Plus, there are plenty of ways to upgrade it with lights and lasers.